WOWEN-DEV/fertilityawareness/README.md

 **Domain Management**
 - **Registrar:**
-We've registered our domain (`wowen.tech`) and all associated subdomains (e.g., `app.fertilityawareness`) with One.com.
-As of now, we intend to continue using One.com as domain registrar due to its other convenient features, such as PHP database support.
+We have our primary domain, `wowen.tech`, along with all related subdomains—such as `app.fertilityawareness`—registered through One.com.
+This also includes our API domain, `fertilityawareness.ai`.
+As of now, we intend to continue using One.com as domain registrar and management due to its other convenient features, such as cheap PHP database support.

 **Frontend:**
 - **Current Version:** Our `Alpha Version (1.0.0)`, accessible at https://app.fertilityawareness.wowen.tech, is built using simple static HTML files, which you can access from this repo and deploy with Netlify.